 An anti-debt-push-down provision under §223B, known as the "Charasse Amendment," restricts the deduction of interest expense where a member of a tax-consolidated group purchases from its controlling shareholders shares of a company that subsequently becomes part of the same tax-consolidated group.
-In such a case, the acquiring company must add back part of its interest expense for tax purposes during the year of the acquisition and the following eight years.10
+In such a case, the acquiring company must reduce interest expense incurred to fund the acquisition for the year of the acquisition and the following eight years.11

-Tax consolidation proves to be a powerful tool for L.B.O.'s since it combines consolidation and tax-free distributions.
+Tax consolidation proves to be a powerful tool for L.B.O.'s since it combines consolidation and tax-free distributions (subject to the 1% add-back).

-The French tax consolidation regime has been modified in a favorable way during the last few years, thanks to rulings by the E.C.J.
-Since 2009, following the E.C.J.'s ruling in the Papillon case, 11 a consolidated group may include French subsidiaries indirectly held through a company (or permanent establishment) that is (i) resident in the E.U. or E.E.A. and (ii) subject to C.I.T. without exemption in its country of residence.
+The French tax consolidation regime has been modified to reflect a favorable ruling in the Papillon case.12 The E.C.J. held that a consolidated group may include French subsidiaries indirectly held through a company (or permanent establishment) that is (i) resident in the E.U. or E.E.A. and (ii) subject to C.I.T. without exemption in its country of residence.

-Pursuant to E.C.J. case law,12 the Amended Finance Law for 2014 introduced new provisions allowing the tax consolidation of French sister companies and their subsidiaries (under the conditions explained above) where at least 95% is held, directly or indirectly, by the same E.U.-resident company13 subject to C.I.T. in its country of residence.
-In such a case, one of the two top sister companies elects to be treated as the consolidating company.
+Pursuant to E.C.J. case law, 13 the Amended Finance Law for 2014 introduced new provisions allowing the tax consolidation of French sister companies and their subsidiaries (under the conditions explained above) where at least 95% is held, directly or indirectly, by the same E.U.-resident company14 subject to C.I.T. in its country of residence.
+In such a case, one of the two top sister companies may elect to be treated as the consolidating company.

-NON-COOPERATIVE COUNTRIES AND TERRITORIES AND THE BLACK LIST
+NON-COOPERATIVE COUNTRIES AND TERRITORIES AND THE BLACKLIST